cloudberrydb/cloudberrydb/README.md

   some tests are known to fail with Greenplum.
 The __installcheck-good__ schedule excludes those tests.

+* When adding a new test, please add it to one of the GPDB-specific tests, in greenplum_schedule, rather than the PostgreSQL tests inherited from the upstream.
+We try to keep the upstream tests identical to the upstream versions, to make merging with newer PostgreSQL releases easier.

 ## Development with Docker

 We provide a docker image with all dependencies required to compile and test